Ashleigh Dallas

 Ashleigh Dallas is an Australian country music singer-songwriter and multi-instrumentalist.

 Life and career

 Early life

 Ashleigh Dallas was born in Tamworth, NSW.
 Her father, Brett Dallas is a Golden Guitar winner and producer and her grandfather, Rex Dallas is an Australian Roll of Renown recipient and Golden Guitar winner.
 Dallas recalls performing from the age of five in her grandfather's barn.
 She wrote her first song when she was 12 years old.

 2013–present: Career beginnings

 Dallas released her debut album, Dancing with a Ghost in September 2013.
 In 2014, Dallas won the Qantaslink New Talent of the Year at the Country Music Awards of Australia.

 Dallas released her second studio album, Other Side of Town in August 2015.

 In 2022, Dallas, won Female Artist of the Year and Video of the Year for "Long Way 'Round" at the Country Music Awards of Australia.

+Dallas' Setting Suns was nominated for Traditional Country Album of the Year and Album of the Year at the 2025 Country Music Awards of Australia.

 Personal life

 In 2019, Ashleigh gave birth to Harriet Lynn Dallas.